Charles Nagy: Professional career

 In the 1997 World Series, Nagy was the Game 3 starter.
 He gave up 5 earned runs in six innings.
-In Game 7, after a blown save by closer José Mesa, manager Mike Hargrove was forced to bring in Nagy, the starter with the team's most wins during the regular season (15), in the 10th inning to try to mop up.
+In Game 7, after a blown save by closer José Mesa, Nagy was brought in in the 10th inning.
 In the bottom of the 11th inning, Nagy gave up a bases-loaded single to Édgar Rentería that appeared to graze off his outstretched glove to end the game and the series, pinning Nagy with the loss.

-In 1999, Nagy batted twice in a game against Toronto, after confusion over the initial lineup card.
+In 1999, Nagy batted twice in a game against Toronto, after a mistake with the initial lineup card cost the Indians their designated hitter.
 As of 2021, he is one of only eight different pitchers to have batted more than once in a nine-inning game that used the designated hitter rule.

 During this period from 1995 through 1999, Nagy was the workhorse of the Tribe pitching staff, amassing 15 or more wins each season, a feat only matched by Greg Maddux.
 However, Nagy was placed on the disabled list (DL) on May 16, 2000, snapping a streak of 192 consecutive starts dating back to October 3, 1993.
 On May 19, 2000, he underwent arthroscopic surgery to remove bone chips from his elbow.
 He returned to make three starts in September, but was shut down after three losses and persistent pain.
-He would get just 6 more wins from 2001 through 2003.
+He would get just six more wins from 2001 through 2003.

 Despite a solid spring training and not missing a turn in the spring rotation, Nagy started the 2001 season on the disabled list, as the Indians felt he needed to build strength in his surgically repaired elbow.
 He did not come off of the DL on June 1.